 A poor answer is the one that reveals they deal with commitments as they come in, without any logic or a way to prioritize.
 A great answer will showcase their ability to start each day with a clear plan and reflect back on their tasks and performance at the end of the week.
 An even better addition would be experience with a CRM that you use in your company to keep sales tasks organized.

 Salespeople are well-versed in giving answers they know you want to hear.
-Why not add these six questions to dig a little deeper into their motivations and experience—and potentially catch them off-guard?
+Why not add these six questions to dig a little deeper into their motivations, experience and self-awareness—and potentially catch them off-guard?

-1. What core values should every salesperson possess?
+1. What core values should every good salesperson possess?

 The answer to this question will help you see how they truly feel about a career in sales, as well as how they think they fit into that role.